chrisjwaddell/blue-moon/README.md

 There are four options:
 <br>
-* pivotdate - the date you start from
+* pivotDate - the date you start from
 * loop - you can loop forward or backwards, Blue Moon will return an array of dates in either the past or future
 * resultAsDateObject - Default is false.
 Setting *resultAsDateObject* to true will return a Javascript date type.
 * startOfWeek - the default is Monday.
+* warnings - warnings in the console.
+It warns you when you are at a date over 28 and want to increase the date by one month and the next month may not have as many days in that month.

 #### Pivot date